Hustle Punch: Characters

 The main antagonist, Galigari is a wolf and a professional inventor who uses his devices to commit crimes such as robbing banks or making counterfeit money.
 His main goal is to wipe out the city in order to make his own town in honor of his ancestors.
 He first plans on getting rid of the scrapyard where Punch, Touch, and Bun live, which is why the kids make sure his plans always fail.
-Dr. Garigari would later reappear a decade later as an antagonist in Toei's third Puss in Boots film, Puss in Boots: Around The World in 80 Days, released in 1976.
+Dr. Garigari would later reappear a decade later as an antagonist in Toei's third Puss in Boots film, Puss 'n Boots Travels Around the World, released in 1976.